firasmidani/phenotypic-characterization/README.md

 ## Package dependencies

-If you have matplotlib, seaborn, pandas, numpy, scipy, GPy, you should be able to test it right away.
+If you have matplotlib, seaborn, pandas, numpy, scipy, GPy, you should be able to test AMiGA right away.
 The other requirements are dependencies for the before-mentioned packages.

 **Requirements**
 make sure that your python environment has the following requirements: